 What’s with the Name?

-Let’s start with the name.
-It’s properly called either Dutched cocoa or Dutch-process cocoa.
-Many people instead call it Dutch cocoa, but that’s wrong.
+Let’s start with the name of this type of cocoa powder.
+Although many people mistakenly call it Dutch cocoa, it’s properly called either Dutched cocoa or Dutch-process cocoa.
 The man who came up with the idea for it was a Dutch chemist named Coenraad Van Houten.
 He was interested in discovering a chemical process that would help reduce some of the naturally occurring bitterness in cacao.

 How the PH of Cacao Affects Flavor